vijayan-vasudevan/chatAssistant/README.md

 ## Multi Agent System
 1. **CoordinatorAgent**:
-   * This agent will coordinate with all the other agents(SynthesizerAgent) and also RAGService to fetch or store data to chroma db
+   * This agent will coordinate with other agent(SynthesizerAgent) and RAGService to fetch or store data to chroma db
 2. **SynthesizerAgent**
    * This agent takes the user query, context from RAG, chat conversation in the memory
    * With all these details, it will query LLM to get the response.